 One outstanding result we obtained was increasing the spend on some of our best search campaigns with linear results; overall results like costs per deal, and the percentage of spend to bookings increased at the same percentage as the spend.
 Most digital marketers know typically scaling spend results campaigns that start to underperform the more you spend.

 But those aren’t the only results we saw.

 There aren’t any bad campaigns, just campaigns we haven’t figured out how to optimize.
 When pushing for lead generation we often put the majority of our efforts into those campaigns that produce strong results.
 With minimal effort, I was able to turn an underwhelming retargeting effort into producing 3x to 4x the results.
-I was able to increase the spend, lead generation, and booking (we’ll go into more detail about this below).
+I was able to increase the spending, lead generation, and booking (we’ll go into more detail about this below).

-I partnered with an algorithm because JD told me.
+I partnered with an algorithm because JD told me to.
 JD Prater, digital marketing expert, PPC Show co-host, and Quora evangelist said it best.
 “We can define the inputs and the output (the results) and let machine learning get the best results.”
 That was a few years ago, and today it’s truly possible.
 What you have to do is work really hard to imagine the best possible inputs and outcomes.

 This article shouldn’t be a tease, so here are some real-world results from that retargeting campaign I mentioned; it’s a paid social campaign.

 I ran a retargeting campaign for 175 days (July 1, ‘19 to Dec 22, ‘19).
 On Dec 23 we switched it to deep funnel optimization.
 The results confirm it’s a great time to be alive!
 Note: all the terms are defined at the end.